Azure/PSRule.Rules.Azure/docs/setup/configuring-expansion.md

 This configuration option determines if Azure template parameter files will automatically be expanded.
 By default, parameter files will not be automatically expanded.
+When enabled, PSRule will discover and expand JSON parameter files for Azure templates or Bicep modules.

 Parameter files are expanded when PSRule cmdlets with the `-Format File` parameter are used.